 - Make sure the meat you’re buying has no hormones, antibiotics and humane accreditations.

 - Make sure it’s not chemically treated (no spray & no pesticides is pretty close to organic).

-As someone that used to weight over 200+ pounds (I think was 218 at my heaviest) and lost over 100 lbs over a three year period (2007-2010), and kept it off since (hello 2018), I learned a lot about food, nutrition, and exercise.
+As someone that used to weigh over 200+ pounds (I think was 218 at my heaviest) and lost over 100 pounds over a three-year period (2007-2010), and kept it off since (hello 2018), I learned a lot about food, nutrition, and exercise.
 When you decide to take your health into your own hands, changing your eating habits is extremely hard.
 You fail over and over again –– I did, it took me three years to learn.
 It’s important to focus on progress rather than perfection during the process.
 You’ll not get it right the first time.

 In the next few months, I’m going to break down what to eat, how to eat and why, in a way that allows you to make all your meals at home and stick to a budget while eating nutrient dense, REAL food.
 I’ll get into quoting stats and sources then, but for now, we’re going to keep it top level.
 I hope the simple question of, “Is the food you eat killing you?” is eye-opening and starts you on a journey of self-acceptance.